 What is Eelgrass?

 Eelgrass is neither a true grass nor seaweed, but a flowering plant that grows entirely submerged in water.
 Eelgrass has a stem, leaves, roots and a rhizome, and produces seeds, unlike seaweed.
-However, because they grow in large meadows, eelgrass and many other species of seagrass look similar to land grasses, hence the name.
 They are mostly found in muddy or sandy sediments in estuaries, bays and shallow subtidal zones of coastal areas.

 Why is Eelgrass Important?